 New York State offers the Masters-in-Education Teacher Incentive Scholarship Program that provides eligible students with a full-tuition scholarship for a master's degree at a State University of New York (SUNY) or City University of New York (CUNY) college or university.
 The scholarship requires an undergraduate grade point average(GPA) of 3.5 or above.
-More information can be found <a href="https://example.com/here-new-master-new-mast
+More information can be found here.